The PhillyTalent at its core answers this problem: a great portfolio matched with a good strategy. Let’s go over it very briefly.

-Our mentors are data science and machine learning profesionals who have established themselves in their industry.
+Our mentors are data science and machine learning professionals who have established themselves in their industry.
 They’re employees and alumni from AI groups at Apple, Uber, Tesla, Amazon, and other similar companies.
 We screen all our mentors carefully to ensure quality.
 You’ll also get the chance to interview your mentor yourself before you commit.

-The skills you’ll work on will vary depending on your current skillset and interests.
-Normally you’ll focus on industry best practices in deploying ML models to production, devops, writing clean code, and doing proper data engineering and data cleaning.
+The skills you’ll work on will vary depending on your current skill set and interests.
+Normally you’ll focus on industry best practices in deploying ML models to production, DevOps, writing clean code, and doing proper data engineering and data cleaning.

 If you don’t land a job in data science or a related field within 24 months of completing the program, you won’t owe the mentor or PhillyTalent anything.

 Your mentor will guide you through a full-stack machine learning project over a period of time that you’ll decide on together.
 This is usually anywhere from 4 to 16 weeks, depending on the project and your experience level.

 The mentor will provide support via office hours, code review, and general advice/guidance.
 PhillyTalent will check in regularly to ensure things are running smoothly.
 You’ll have access to our Meetup events, Slack workspace with other mentors, mentees, and PhillyTalent admins, ensuring 24/7 support.